 The NFL has already announced that it will appeal the arbitrator’s decision.
 The league is reportedly looking for both a longer suspension and a major monetary fine.
 Thanks to the way Watson’s contract with the Cleveland Browns was deliberately structured, a 6-game suspension at the start of this season would only cost him about $350,000 in lost salary.

 Meanwhile, Watson has reached final settlements with 23 out of the 24 massage therapists who brought civil lawsuits against him.
-Numerous reports are indicating that a settlement with the 1 remaining plaintiff could be announced very soon.
-Watson’s former team, the Houston Texans, have already settled with all 30 of the women who brought civil lawsuits against them related to Watson’s actions.
+Numerous reports are indicating that a settlement with the one remaining plaintiff could be announced very soon.
+Watson’s former team, the Houston Texans, has already settled with all 30 of the women who brought civil lawsuits against them related to Watson’s actions.